 In Dublin cases, asylum applications are rejected without any examination of the substance of the case and applicants are referred to another Member State to carry out their asylum procedure.
 Detention of asylum seekers therefore may occur in Dublin cases to prepare the transfer to the responsible Member State if grounds for detention exist.
 Transfers are usually preceded by arrests and police custody, which usually lasts for a very short period since many people are transferred on the same day.

-Pre-removal detention facilities existed in eleven Federal States in 2023 (see Place of detention).[7]
-The capacity of these detention facilities has increased significantly in recent years, from around 400 places in 2016,[8] to 821 available places at the beginning of 2022 (see Place of detention).
-As of September 2023, the capacity seems to have decreased slightly with 782 places available as of September 2023.[9]
+Pre-removal detention facilities existed in eleven Federal States in 2024 (with Berlin being temporarily closed; see Place of detention).[8]
+The capacity of these detention facilities has increased significantly in recent years, from around 400 places in 2016 to 821 available places at the beginning of 2022 (see Place of detention).[9]
+As of December 2024, the capacity seems to have decreased slightly with 790 places available.[10]
 The high number of removals and the comparably low capacity of pre-removal detention facilities indicate that the vast majority of removals and Dublin transfers are carried out within a few hours or during the same day.
 This enables the authorities to put persons who are obliged to leave the country in short-term custody and no formal detention order has to be issued by a court.
-Still, the increase in detention facilities over the last years occurred in parallel with rising numbers of detentions since 2017.
-The decrease in both removals and detentions in 2020 is related to the Covid-19 pandemic and travel restrictions, which resulted in a suspension of removals for a certain period.
+Still, the increase in detention facilities over the last years occurred in parallel with rising numbers of cases of detention since 2017.
+The decrease in both removals and detentions in 2020 is related to the COVID-19 pandemic and travel restrictions, which resulted in a suspension of removals for a certain period.

 Source.
 Federal Government, Reply to parliamentary question by The Left, 19/31669, 4 August 2021, available in German at: https://bit.ly/4awfTGM (Data for 2017-2020), Mediendienst Integration, “Im großen Stil” abschieben?, 23 October 2023, available in German at https://bit.ly/3tPuZqp (Data for 2021-2022), and data obtained by the Mediendienst Integration from Federal State authorities (Data for 2023).
 Please note that the data for the years 2021 – 2023 are not complete as not all Federal States replied to the query (i. e. no data were provided for the facility at Berlin airport).
 In addition, there might be over- or undercounting due to different reporting practices by the different Federal States.